lizterangelo/Notes/QA_INSTRUCTIONS.md

 - Test happy paths and edge cases/errors.
 Write tests for bugs.

 ## UI TESTING
-- Create accessibility identifiers if they don't exist.
-Use them in tests.
+- You SHOULD scan for other files to look for accessibility identifiers, if there's none please create them and use them in tests.
 - Start each test with a clean app state (XCUIApplication().launch() in setUp()).
 - Set continueAfterFailure = false.
 - Avoid sleep().
 Use waitForExistence(timeout:) or XCTestExpectation.